Atlas: Role Bias

 Decision bottlenecks

-Role selection stalls because the real decision has not been named.
+Role selection stalls because the real layer of the problem has not been named.

 Solution routes